• Skip to primary navigation

 If you are more of a same day person head over to this recipe: Hot Cross Buns (Same Day Version).

-With the overnight version of this recipe, I like to refrain from adding extra flour to the dough as it is cooled down in the fridge overnight.
-If you do not add extra flour then the buns will be super fluffy the next day.
-However, if you are hand kneading and the stickiness is wearing you down then you can use up to 1/4 cup of extra flour in this recipe.
-If you need some extra guidance with kneading then head to this post for a few extra tips on kneading dough.
+Do not fear, this dough is very sticky and we want it that way.
+So, try and refrain from adding extra puehu parāoa (flour) to the dough.
+As it cools down in the fridge overnight the dough becomes thick and much more manageable to use.
+If you do not add extra flour, the buns will be super fluffy when they are baked the next day.
+However, if you are hand kneading and the stickiness is wearing you down, I get it.
+You can use up to 1/4 cup of extra flour in this recipe if you need to.

 Can I use a different yeast than Surebake or Breadmaker’s?